mecalash/mecalash.github.io/_pages/about.md

   - /about.html
 ---

-# Ashley Mecalo should be YOUR next employee!
 I am a 20-year old Computer Science student at the Southern Illinois University of Edwardsville.
 I have a genuine passion for this practice and fell in love with it when I was in high school.

 ## My passions don't just include Computer Science